openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IERT/_passes.md

 ```
 -memory-space : Memory space to perform allocation
 ```
+### `-split-by-planes`: Legalizes Copy Ops which have more than 255 planes
+A tensor may have more than 255 planes, causing the hardware to malfunction.
+This pass checks if Copy Op has less than 256 planes and splits it into several tiles if necessary.
+The number of planes is defined by the outermost dimension in the tensor (except for N - batch).
+Depending on the order of the data in memory, there may be several options for what to count as the number of planes.
+For example, if the dimension order (from the outermost to the innermost) is NCHW, then HW (height-width) is considered a plane, and the number of planes equals to the value of dimension C. The number of planes for different dimension orders:
+* For NHWC - H
+* For NCHW - C
+* For NWCH - W
 ### `-static-allocation`: Replace dynamic allocations with static
 This pass replaces all dynamic `alloc`/`dealloc` Operations with `IERT.StaticAlloc`.
 It uses simple LinearScan algorithm.